-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The service coordinator totals each section of Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, and enters the amounts in the totals section to arrive at the final amount to be authorized under the TAS program.
+The MCO service coordinator totals each section of Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, and enters the amounts in the totals section to arrive at the final amount to be authorized under the TAS program.
 The $2,500 total amount is not entered as a flat rate.

-The applicant must sign the form stating that the items listed are the basic, essential needs required to move into the community, and he/she agrees that the TAS agency selected is authorized to make the purchases for him/her.
+The applicant or member must sign the form stating that the items listed are the basic, essential needs required to move into the community, and he or she agrees that the TAS agency selected is authorized to make the purchases for him or her.

-The applicant selects a TAS agency from the list of contracted agencies.
+The applicant or member selects a TAS agency from the list of contracted agencies.

-The service coordinator must explain to the applicant that the service will not be authorized until the applicant is determined eligible for HCBS STAR+PLUS Waiver (SPW) services, and notified in writing that he/she is eligible.
-The service coordinator must contact the applicant or applicant’s representative before certification to verify the applicant has made arrangements for relocating to the community and has finalized a projected discharge date.
+The MCO service coordinator must explain to the applicant that the service will not be authorized until the applicant is determined eligible for STAR+PLUS Home and Community Based Services (HCBS) program services, and notified in writing that he or she is eligible.
+The MCO service coordinator must contact the applicant or authorized representative (AR) before certification to verify the applicant has made arrangements for relocating to the community and has finalized a projected discharge date.

-.
-The service coordinator sends the applicant the notification of eligibility and sends the TAS agency Form 8604 and the authorization.
-The completion date on the authorization is two days before the projected nursing facility discharge date.
+The MCO service coordinator includes TAS on Form H1700-1, Individual Service Plan (Pg.
+1).
+The MCO service coordinator sends the applicant the notification of eligibility and sends the TAS agency Form 8604 and the authorization.
+The completion date on the authorization is two business days before the projected nursing facility (NF) discharge date.
 Allow at least five business days between the authorization date and the completion date.
 The TAS agency is expected to have all services and items completed by that date.
-For situations in which a shorter completion date is needed, the service coordinator must contact the TAS agency and negotiate an earlier date.
+For situations in which a shorter completion date is needed, the MCO service coordinator must contact the TAS agency and negotiate an earlier date.
+The MCOs will code those items as delivered prior to the arrival date.

 Additional applicant information to the TAS agency may be included on Form 8604 or Form H2067-MC, Managed Care Programs Communication.
-Form 8604 is mailed after the applicant is determined eligible for waiver services.
+Form 8604 is mailed after the applicant or member is determined eligible for waiver services.

-The TAS agency may only obtain items/services for which the agency has received authorization on Form 8604.
-If the TAS agency identifies other items/services that the individual may need, the TAS agency must obtain prior approval from the managed care organization.
+The TAS agency may only obtain items or services for which the agency has received authorization on Form 8604.
+If the TAS agency identifies other items or services that the applicant or member may need, the TAS agency must obtain prior approval from the MCO.
 Refer to Section 7652 below.

 7652 Changes to the Authorization